![]() |

 years volunteer has been a solid waste authority Board member for 16

-capacity by the Authority’s other board of directors in July of 1998.
+that capacity by the Authority’s other board of directors in July of

 meeting.
 Through this volunteer’s leadership as Chairman, the solid waste authority has made an incredible turnaround and is a success story in the realm of public entities.

-volunteer’s leadership as Chairman, the solid waste authority has made
+Through this volunteer’s leadership as Chairman, the solid waste

-1990's the Authority made a commitment to build two solid waste transfer
+In the early 1990's the Authority made a commitment to build two solid

 Several major users later defected in favor of direct haul to

-result of this, the Authority began accumulating an unbearable amount of
+of this, the Authority began accumulating an unbearable amount of debt.

-the chairmanship in 1998, this volunteer accepted the tremendous challenge
+But in assuming the chairmanship in 1998, this volunteer accepted the

-of putting the Authority back on solid financial ground.
+tremendous challenge of putting the Authority back on solid financial

-This consolidated refinancing has saved almost $100,000 each year
+interest loan.
+This consolidated refinancing has saved almost $100,000

 |